 Perform emergency procedures

 • Completion of the SUR program requires three semesters once accepted into the program.
 Twenty students are accepted each year to begin SUR courses in the fall semester.
+Up to half may be selected via the Merit Application process.
+Click here for the Surgical Technology Merit Application Worksheet.

 • SUR courses are offered in the day only at the Lex Walters Campus, Greenwood.
 Fall semester is classroom only.
 Spring and summer semesters consist of classroom and clinical experiences.
 Students need reliable transportation to clinical sites in Abbeville, Greenwood, Laurens and Newberry counties.
 Clinicals begin during the spring semester and may begin as early as 6:15 a.m.
 Some second shift rotations may be required.